sktime/skbase/docs/source/about/governance.rst

 Resolving conflicts
 ^^^^^^^^^^^^^^^^^^^

 When consensus can't be found lazily, core developers can call for a vote on a topic.
-If triggered, a topic must receive two-thirds of core developer votes cast (abstentions are allowed) via comments on the relevant issue or Pull Request over a 5 day voting period.
+A topic must receive two-thirds of core developer votes cast (abstentions are allowed) via comments on the relevant issue or Pull Request over a 5 day voting period.

 In the event a proposed change does not gather the necesssary votes, then:

 - The core developer who triggered the vote can choose to drop the issue
-- The proposed changes can be escalated to the CC, resolve the conflict, before bringing the topic up for a simple majority vote of CC members.
+- The proposed changes can be escalated to the CC, who will seek to learn more about the team member viewpoints, before bringing the topic up for a simple majority vote of CC members.

 .. _acknowledging: